-On 10 December 2018, the Board adopted a dividend policy to make sustainable returns to shareholders of the Company by, among others, dividend payments (whether in cash with or without an option to receive scrip or vice versa).
+On 10 December 2018, the Board adopted a dividend policy to make sustainable returns to the Shareholders by, among others, dividend payments (whether in cash with or without an option to receive scrip or vice versa).

-Before determining any payment of dividend or, as the case may be, making recommendation of any dividend payment for the approval of the shareholders of the Company, the Board will review the financial performance, business environment, investment needs, liquidity position and forecast cash flow positions of the Group as well as the dividend yields of listed shares of the Company's peer group.
+Before determining any payment of dividend or, as the case may be, making recommendation of any dividend payment for the approval of the Shareholders, the Board will review the financial performance, business environment, investment needs, liquidity position and forecast cash flow positions of the Group as well as the dividend yields of listed shares of the Company's peer group.
 It is the Company's policy to link dividend payments with the above factors.
 Dividend pay-out ratio will therefore vary from year to year.

 The Company will normally pay an interim dividend and a year-end dividend in each financial year.
-The Board determines the interim dividend and recommends the year-end dividend for the approval of the shareholders of the Company.
+The Board determines the interim dividend and recommends the year-end dividend for the approval of the Shareholders.